emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/workspaces-migration-guide.md

 ## Making Transactions and View Calls

-As always, let's take a look at how we used to make calls with Axion Simulator:
+As always, let's take a look at how we used to make calls with Fermi Simulator:

 ```rust title="Calls - near-sdk-sim"
 // Example 1: No Macros